Hard-Luck/data-structures/README.md

 ## Acknowledgments

-This repository draws inspiration from the Primegens course on Frontend Masters, which provided valuable guidance and insights into data structures and their implementation.
+This repository draws inspiration from the Primeagens course on Frontend Masters, which provided valuable guidance and insights into data structures and their implementation.
 Their expertise and teaching have greatly contributed to the creation of this repository.

 If you have any questions or suggestions, feel free to reach out.
 Happy learning and practicing!